top of page

 • Overnight oats with yoghurt, nuts/seeds and mango

-• Sourdough toast with poached eggs, avocado and mushrooms
+• Sourdough toast with eggs, avocado and mushrooms

-• French toast with ricotta cheese and berries
+• French toast with ricotta cheese, berries and maple syrup

 • Rye bread with shakshuka (baked eggs)